erikologic/secret-party-online-3d-videochat/aws-cdk/README.md

 - with some delay, in the EC2 web console logs section: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-console.html#instance-console-console-output

 ### How to fix a broken deployment
 - log in the instance
 - manually run the various commands in the `script/deploy.sh` file.
+- try to redeploy using the [manually deploy/launch the app](#manually-deploylaunch-the-app) procedure

 ## Destroy
 When your party is over, just run `npx cdk destroy`